High Street: Ireland

 The term High Street is far less commonly used in Ireland.
 There, like in the United States, Main Street tends to be used instead.
 Neither of Dublin's two main shopping streets (Grafton Street and Henry Street) carry this name, for example, nor does its main thoroughfare (O'Connell Street).
 While Dublin has street named High Street near Christchurch, formerly the centre of the medieval city, it is not a shopping street.
 The city of Cork's main shopping street is St Patrick's Street.
 The city's oldest streets are named North Main Street and South Main Street.
 Limerick's principal thoroughfare, like Dublin, is also O'Connell Street (the name is used in a number of other Irish towns in honour of Daniel O'Connell).

 The term Main Street (An tSráid Mhór, literally "The Big/Great Street") is used across various types of settlements; from densely populated inner suburbs of Dublin such as Ranelagh, to satellite suburbs of the capital such as Swords, and also in villages and small towns throughout the country.
 For example, the OSI North Leinster Town Maps book lists sixteen "Main Streets" and only two "High Streets" in its thirty-town index of street names.
 Similarly, the OSI Dublin Street Guide (covering all of Dublin City and County Dublin) lists twenty "Main Streets" and only two "High Streets".

-Some Irish towns do have a major shopping street named High Street (An tSráid Ard), including Killarney, Galway, Wexford, Ballinrobe, Westport, Muine Bheag, Macroom, Tuam, Wicklow, Trim, Monaghan, Kilkenny, and Kilrush.
+Some Irish towns do have a major shopping street named High Street (An tSráid Ard), including Killarney, Galway, Wexford, Ballinrobe, Westport, Bagenalstown, Macroom, Tuam, Wicklow, Trim, Monaghan, Kilkenny, and Kilrush.

 Bantry, County Cork is an interesting variant; the main shopping street is called High Street in its western part and Main Street in its eastern part.
 The same is found in Athlone and Birr, County Offaly.